Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "Come, then!"
 Yan *jumped* like ten meters back up into the tree and gestured eagerly.
 "We Take two!"

 Hoeff could *see* Julian resign himself to the back-breaking work that would entail.
 "Alright, big fella.
-The herd’s up by the cliffside lately…"
+The herd’s up by the cliffside lately..."

 They vanished among the trees, with a backward wave of farewell from Julian, and Hoeff was alone.
 He took a moment, a deep breath, and shook himself out a bit with the feeling that he’d just learned something about his friends that he’d rather not have known.